rpthms/wimt/README.md

 optional arguments:
   -h, --help            show this help message and exit -b STATION, --boarding-station STATION
-                        limit the output to the given boarding station -s EMAIL, --send-to EMAIL
+                        limit the output till the given boarding station -s EMAIL, --send-to EMAIL
                         send the output to the given email ID
 ```

 # Email Report
 To get reports via email, you need to setup a configuration file with the required SMTP server settings.
 The configuration file will be searched in your home directory at `~/.config/wimt.conf`.
 The format of the configuration file is shown in the below example:
 ```
 [SMTP]